Mr. Bumble

 Mr. Bumble is a fictional character and minor antagonist in the 1838 novel Oliver Twist by Charles Dickens.

-Character
+Description

-When the story was first serialised in Bentley's Miscellany in 1837 Mr. Bumble is the cruel and self-important beadle – a minor parish official – who oversees the parish workhouse and orphanage of Mudfog, a country town more than 75 mi from London where the orphaned Oliver Twist is brought up.
+When the story was first serialised in Bentley's Miscellany in 1837, Mr. Bumble is the cruel and self-important beadle – a minor parish official – who oversees the parish workhouse and orphanage of Mudfog, a country town more than 75 mi from London where the orphaned Oliver Twist is brought up.
 The allusion to Mudfog was removed when the novel was published as a book.
-In Chapter 1 Bumble is described as "A fat man, and a choleric ...
-Mr. Bumble had a great idea of his oratorical powers and his importance.
-He had displayed the one and vindicated the other.
-He relaxed."
+He is described as "A fat man, and a choleric ...
+Mr. Bumble had a great idea of his oratorical powers and his importance."